gonzofish/angular-librarian/README.md

 ### <a id="init"></a>initialize (aliases: i, init)

 Sets up the project.
-Can also be run to update a project to the latest angular-librarian configuration.
+Can also be run to update a project to the latest Angular Librarian configuration.

 #### Call signature